 There are four types of Board Meetings: Work Sessions, Voting Meetings, Executive Sessions, and Reorganization Meetings.
 Board members often serve on standing or Ad Hoc committees.
 Except for Executive Sessions, meetings are open to the public and time is set aside for public comment.

-The Hampton Township School District Board of School Directors will hold the following meetings for 2020.
-The meetings will be held in the Dr. Harold Sarver Memorial Library at Hampton Middle School 4589 School Drive, Allison Park, PA 15101.
+The Hampton Township School District Board of School Directors will hold the following meetings for 2021.
+During the COVID-19 Pandemic, the meetings will be held in the Hampton Middle School Auditorium, 4589 School Drive, Allison Park, PA 15101 and will be conducted in-person, practicing the recommended social distancing guidelines.
+Face coverings are mandatory.
 The Board may conduct official business at any of the meetings listed below:

 Work Sessions – First Monday of the Month – 7:00 p.m.

 Jan.
 4, Feb.
 1, March 1, April 12, May 3, June 7, Aug.
 2, **Sept.
 7, Oct.
 4, and Nov.
 1

 Voting Meetings – Second Monday of the Month – 7:30 p.m.